sigmaai/self-driving-golf-cart/README.md

 - Implement a localization system.
 - Write a path planner.
 - Collect more data in our geofenced enviroment. ✅
-- Improve the computing system. ✅
+- Improve the computer hardware. ✅
 - Improve the sensor system.

 We are keeping track of all our progress here [CHECKLIST](./CHECKLIST.md).